Arun2198/Zshoes/Readme.md

 Random Forest

 Outcome:
-Sucessfully built a predictive model based on XgBoost algorithm which will help in making an app for price prediction/recommendation
+Sucessfully built a predictive model based on Random Forest algorithm which will help in making an app for price prediction/recommendation